ncbi/robotframework-pageobjects/README.md

 so from within your page object you can call them on `self`.

 If, for some reason, you need a direct reference to a WebElement you can get it by passing a locator/selector to `find_element` or `find_element`,  which is also on every page object.
+You can then use this reference when invoking Se2Lib keywords instead of a locator/selector.
 When at all possible, however, work at the Selenium2Library level, not at the WebElement level.
 For example:

     ...